CarlosAvila099/War_Simulator/README.md

 # War_Simulator
-Final Project of Simulation Class, a simulator of war between countries.
+Final Project of Simulation Class, a simulator of war between continents.